 Design of responses/cards by Marije de Haas, Søren Rosenbak and contributors.

-Big ups in particular for (reverse chronology) Maria Portugal (with the PhD by Design team) & the Sheffield organising team (PhD by Design 2017); Giovanni Marmont, Marije de Haas, Chris Speed, Jane MacDonald, and the rest of the organising team (RTD2017); Marije de Haas, Giovanni Marmont, Ilteris Ilbasan, Tom Meades and his friend Jack, Peter Lloyd and the organising team (DRS2016).
+Big ups in particular for (reverse chronology) Bastien Kerspern and Gaël Guilloux (La Semaine de l’Innovation Publique), Maria Portugal (with the PhD by Design team) & the Sheffield organising team (PhD by Design 2017); Giovanni Marmont, Marije de Haas, Chris Speed, Jane MacDonald, and the rest of the organising team (RTD2017); Marije de Haas, Giovanni Marmont, Ilteris Ilbasan, Tom Meades and his friend Jack, Peter Lloyd and the organising team (DRS2016).
 And of course thanks to everyone else who have offered useful critique, inspiring ideas, and critical assistance with making things happen along the way.

-Thanks to the Design Research Society (DRS) for their continued support.
+Thanks to Kempe Foundations for financial support of the initial launch, and to the Design Research Society (DRS) for their continued support of the project.
 And most of all a big thanks to everyone who have offered reflective, mind-provoking, cathartic, caring and hilarious responses to our question.